 How to Make Meringue

-- 3 egg whites room temperature
+- 3 egg whites at room temperature (they whip faster)

-- 1/4 teaspoon lemon juice
+- 1/4 teaspoon vanilla extract

 - To prepare a basic meringue, separate the egg whites and place in a very clean glass or metal bowl (plastic bowls can have a greasy film that prevents foaming).
 Try to separate the eggs without leaving even a trace of yolk in the whites as the fat in the yolk can prevent the whites from developing the volume you want.